zane2007/morpheus-games-test/README.md

 # Install dependencies

-Open a command prompt in the morpheus-games-test folder and execute the following commands:
+Open a command prompt in the morpheus-games-test folder and execute the following command:

 > npm install